Anupallavi (film): Plot

-Suresh (Jayan) and Radha (Srividya) get married after a whirlwind romance.
-However Suresh soon becomes enamored of the new typist Stella (Seema) in his office.
+Suresh and Radha get married after a whirlwind romance.
+However Suresh soon becomes enamored of the new typist Stella in his office.
 He spins tales to convince Stella that his wife is a bed-ridden invalid with a terrible temper.
 He's also very sympathetic to Stella and helps her out in the treatment of her sick father.
 Radha soon learns that her husband is enamored of another woman while Stella learns that Suresh had been feeding her lies.